joelgrus/data-science-from-scratch/README.md

 Here's all the code and examples from my book __[Data Science from Scratch](http://joelgrus.com/2015/04/26/data-science-from-scratch-first-principles-with-python/)__.
 The `code` directory contains Python 2.7 versions, and the `code-python3` direction contains the Python 3 equivalents.
 (I tested them in 3.5, but they should work in any 3.x.)

+*July 2018: I am currently working on the second edition.
+It will be based on Python 3.6, will have much cleaner code, and will contain expanded coverage of deep learning, NLP, and whatever else I feel like adding.
+Stay tuned.*

 Each can be imported as a module, for example (after you cd into the /code directory):

 ```python